 How are your family and career responsibilities going for you?

 How are your workouts going in training?

-Don't get caught up in trying to hit every mile right on 9.09 per mile.
+Also, do not get caught up in trying to hit every mile right at 9.09 per mile.

-Some miles will be much faster, some slower.
+Also, some miles will be much faster while some will be slower.